Active Learning of Piecewise Gaussian Process Surrogates

 Here we use a simple toy example to explore the three acquisition functions presented in the previous section.
 For effective visualization, we use a two-dimensional rectangular domain $[-0.5, 0.5]^2$.

 In Figure \ref{fig15} (a) this domain is partitioned into two regions, $\mathcal{X}_1$ (lighter shading) and $\mathcal{X}_2$ (darker).
-The noisy response function for each region is randomly drawn from an independent GP with the same regional means and covariance functions used in our Section \ref{sec:illus} illustration plus additive independent Gaussian noise with $\sigma=2$.
+The noisy response function for each region is randomly drawn from an independent GP with the same regional means and covariance functions used in our Section \ref{sec:illus} illustration.
 AL is initialized with thirty seed-data positions via LHD, and these are overlayed onto all panels of the figure.
 Given noisy observations at these seed positions, we evaluated our three AL criteria on a $21 \times 21$ grid of candidates $\mathcal{X}_C$ in the input domain.
-Please note that $X_C$ more densely locates for this demonstration to better visualize the criteria on the dense grid.
-Figure \ref{fig15} (b)--(d) provides visuals for their values in greyscale.
+We use a dense $\mathcal{X}_C$ here to aid with visualization.
+Panels \ref{fig15} (b--d) provide visuals for their acquisition in greyscale.
 For example, the maximum variance criterion in (d) indicates $\widehat{\VA}[\mu_J(\V{x}_*)]$.
 Observe that this criteria is inversely proportional to the positions (and densities, locally) of the seed data.
-This criteria exhibits behavior similar to conventional variance-based criteria (such as ALM or ALC) derived from stationary GPs.
-One slight difference, however, is that that the variance of JGP is slightly higher around regional boundaries, compared to an ordinary stationary GP.
-Around the boundaries, local data is bisected, and only one section is used for JGP prediction, which makes the variance elevated around the boundaries.
+It exhibits behavior similar to conventional variance-based criteria (such as ALM or ALC) derived from stationary GPs.
+One slight difference, however, is that that the variance of the JGP is slightly higher around regional boundaries, compared to an ordinary stationary GP.
+Around the boundaries, local data is bisected, and only one section is used for JGP prediction, which makes the variance elevated there.
 Later, in Figure \ref{fig13}, we will see that slightly more data positions are selected around regional boundaries with the variance criterion.
-As shown in panels (b) and (c), the negative IMSPE and MSPE values consider model bias and variance.
+As shown in panels (b) and (c), the IMSPE and MSPE values consider model bias and variance.
 Around regional boundaries, bias values dominate variance estimates.
 Therefore, as we will show in Figure \ref{fig13}, data acquisitions are highly concentrated around regional boundaries.